joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/10/15/world/europe/putin-annexations-ukraine-nuclear.html?searchResultPosition=3

 **Fire Erupts at Iran’s Most Notorious Prison Amid National Protests**\
-`Evin Prison, in Tehran, houses thousands of dissidents and political prisoners.
+`Evin Prison, in Tehran, houses hundreds of dissidents and political prisoners.
 Witnesses described hearing gunshots and explosions as a blaze made its way through the facility on Saturday.`\
 https://nytimes.com/2022/10/15/world/middleeast/iran-evin-prison-fire.html?searchResultPosition=4

 **Suspect Is Arrested in Series of Killings in Stockton, Calif., Police Say**\